 - Follow instructions issued by local authorities.
 Remember, authorities will issue a watch only if they believe there could be a threat from tsunami.
 The next level would be a Tsunami Warning.

-FOR HAWAII, IF A TSUNAMI WARNING IS NECESSARY SIRENS WILL BE ACTIVATED
+FOR HAWAII, IF EVACUATION IS NECESSARY SIRENS WILL BE ACTIVATED

 FOR CURRENT INFORMATION Listen to local radio, television broadcasts, internet media